Tpm100/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the mode of the file hello the same as olleh’s mode
+script that changes the owner of the file hello to the user betty.